microsoft/CopilotAdventures/README.md

 - Use [GitHub Copilot](https://docs.github.com/en/copilot/getting-started-with-github-copilot) and/or [GitHub Copilot Chat](https://docs.github.com/en/copilot/github-copilot-chat/using-github-copilot-chat) to help you write the code for the adventure.
 You can use any language you'd like.
 Try learning a new language if you're up for the challenge (more on that below)!
 - Leave any comments in your code to explain your thought process and show prompts that GitHub Copilot used to help you out.

-### 4. Submit Your Adventure Solution
+### 4. Submit Your Adventure Solution (Optional)

-Perform the following steps:
+If you'd like to share your solution with others, perform the following steps:

 - Publish your adventure solution to a GitHub repo.
 - Visit https://github.com/microsoft/CopilotAdventures/issues and select `New Issue`.